Biggybi/resume/Readme.md

 ## Build résumé
 `make [folder]`
-- Defaults to a folder set in Makefile
 - Build the CV from [folder] (need rule [folder] in Makefile)
 - If no [folder] given use the default